MichaelFQuigley/racketChessAI/README.md

 Chess game with an AI agent made in Racket.

 ###Building/Running
 This has just been tested on Ubuntu 14.04.
+You will need to have Racket installed.
 ######To build:
 ```
 make